thekirankumar/bpl-eyeq-bell-hassio/README.md

 # mqttbell
-local MQTT publishing client to run on BPL Eyeq WiFi doorbells
+Local MQTT publishing client to run on BPL Eyeq WiFi doorbells.
+Full credit to @nwaelti for this.

 Put the Hassio MQTT (addon) IP Address into the source and then run automations based on the event from doorbell press.